 The NSSA, in cooperation with the relevant authorities, will work in the coming years on drafting the National Space Law for the Kingdom of Bahrain space sector in line with the Kingdoms laws and policies and international treaties and space law governing outer space which have been developed under the auspices of the United Nations.

 Due to budget limitations, which does not correspond to the required investment in the space sector, NSSA sought opportunities to create a source of revenue for the Agency through the services it provides and to obtain support from national institutions to implement a number of its diverse space-related projects.

 For sponsorship opportunities, visit this page.

 NSSA has made a strong effort to encourage the higher education institutions to adopt space-related projects and research in line with the National Strategy for Higher Education, the National Strategy for Scientific Research, and to enhance the international ranking of the Kingdom of Bahrain in the field of scientific research, supporting innovation and promoting creativity.

-NSSA participation in international conferences representing the Kingdom of Bahrain (such as in India, Pakistan and the UAE) has had a positive impact on defining the various national efforts in the uses of space applications and the efforts to promote them to improve many government services.
+NSSA participation in regional and international space related conferences representing the Kingdom of Bahrain, has had a positive impact on defining the various national efforts in the uses of space applications and the efforts to promote them to improve many government services.

 The Agency participations have created many opportunities for cooperating with international entities in addition to learning about the latest technologies and trends in space science, applications and technology.

 The Agency has also had positive participation in conferences and committees, highlighting the role of the Kingdom and its contributions in drafting the international space law and its related definitions and principles.

 The Agency has launched its first recruitment campaign to establish the “Bahrain Space Team” that will be trained and qualified to implement national space projects.